msu-cmse-courses/CMSE_890-602_snakemake/basic_demo_workflow/README.md

-This is a 'final basic demo workflow' that should have been created by following this Snakemake workshop up to [section 03 - create a basic workflow](https://nesi.github.io/snakemake_workshop/workshop_material/03_create_a_basic_workflow.html).
+This is a 'final basic demo workflow' that should have been created by following this Snakemake workshop up to [section 03 - create a basic workflow](https://msu-cmse-courses.github.io/CMSE_890-602_snakemake/workshop_material/03_create_a_basic_workflow/).
 It includes all the files that comprise the **workflow**:

 - `./workflow/Snakefile`

-It also includes all the **outputs** that are produced by running the workflow:

-- `./results/`
-- `./workflow/logs/`
-- `./workflow/slurm-*.out`
-- `./workflow/.snakemake/log/`

 And the DAG's, filegraphs and rulegraphs we created during this workshop section: